alphagov/govuk-rfcs/rfc-070-path-towards-continuous-deployment-cd.md

 ### **Background**

-As you probably all now, in GOV.UK we roughly&nbsp;follow this process:
+As you probably all know, in GOV.UK we roughly&nbsp;follow this process:

 - A developer submits a pull request on GitHub with some code changes to a repository, linking to a Trello card which explains the feature;
 - CI then runs the tests amongst other things and either fails or accepts the build;